orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

 and used if fast access is needed, whereas attachments can be used to store arbitrarily large piece of data.

+Also note that metadata and attachments are only available for resources stored inside Orthanc.
+Once one DICOM instance leaves the Orthanc ecosystem, its associated metadata and attachments are lost.

 Core metadata
 ^^^^^^^^^^^^^